amarasovic/interpretability-literature/README.md

 * The umbrella term "Explainable AI" encompasses at least three distinct notions : **transparency**, **explainability**, and **interpretability**.

 Goodman and Flaxman.
 [European Union regulations on algorithmic decision-making and a "right to explanation"](https://arxiv.org/abs/1606.08813).
 In *WHI 2016*.

+## Impact of explanations

+Strout et al. [Do Human Rationales Improve Machine Explanations?](https://www.aclweb.org/anthology/W19-4807/).
+In *ACL 2019*.

+* This paper shows that learning with rationales can also improve the quality of the machine's explanations as evaluated by human judges.

+Ray et al. [Can You Explain That?
+Lucid Explanations Help Human-AI Collaborative Image Retrieval](https://arxiv.org/abs/1904.03285).
+In *AAAI 2019*.

 ## Evaluation critera and pitfalls of explanatory methods